DLu/googly/docs/source/apps/drive.md

     print(f'{dirpath} has {len(dirnames)} subfolders '
           f'and {len(filenames)} files.')
 ```

+## Folders
+If you have a file id and want to figure out which folders it is in, you can call ``api.get_path(file_id)`` which will return a (possibly empty) list of strings that represents all the folders that the file is contained within.

 ## Downloads!
 To download a file, you simply pass a file ID and destination path into `download_file`.